From BR Bullpen

 He was initially a starting pitcher, but transitioned into a relief role in 2011.
 He split time between Carolina (1-7, Sv, 4.41 in 36 G, 36 BB, 89 K in 69 1/3 IP) and the Louisville Bats (0 R in 1 IP).
 In the Arizona Fall League, he was 2-1 with a 5.03 ERA and 24 K in 19 2/3 IP for the Phoenix Desert Dogs.
 He spent his first full year in AAA with the 2012 Bats, going 2-6 with a 4.81 ERA in 54 games.
 He walked 34 and threw 10 wild pitches in 58 innings but struck out 67.
 He tied Nick Christiani, Dane De La Rosa, Tim Wood and Dusty Hughes for second in the 2012 International League in games pitched, 3 behind Fernando Cabrera.
 Among Reds farmhands, he tied Christiani for second behind Justin Freeman and Drew Hayes.

 The Milwaukee Brewers signed him as a minor league free agent.
-He's always been prone to allowing many walks, which leads to an inflated ERA: in 2013, for example, despite having 67 strikeouts in 55 innings, his ERA was 7.04 because he walked 43 batters and allowed 64 hits.
+He was prone to allowing many walks, which led to an inflated ERA: In 2013, for example, despite having 67 strikeouts in 55 innings, his ERA was 7.04 because he walked 43 batters and allowed 64 hits.
 He was 2-6 with a save in 56 games that year for the Nashville Sounds.
 He was 4th in the 2013 Pacific Coast League in appearances, trailing Justin Hampson, Chris Hatcher and Jonathan Albaladejo.
 He led Brewers farmhands in games pitched.